WoodWeek 5 March 2014

 Buy and Sell

-… and finally … pub funnies
+… and finally … The dangers of texting

 We welcome comments and contributions on WoodWeek.
 For details on advertising for positions within the forest products industry or for products and services, either within the weekly newsletter or on this web page, please contact us.